Blog How to Automate Employee Onboarding (Step-by-Step Guide for Modern Teams)

 • Policy Acknowledgement Tracking: Mandatory acknowledgements are logged automatically, creating a clear audit trail for compliance.

-IT Access & Identity Automation (IAM)
+IT Access and Identity Automation (IAM)

 • Role-Based Access Provisioning: Access is assigned based on the employee’s role, department, and location, ensuring consistency and eliminating subjective decisions.